 Skip to content

-The town sits 200 km south of Bangkok on the Gulf of Thailand coast — close enough for a weekend trip, far enough to feel like a different pace.
-The beach is long (5+ km) and pleasant without being spectacular.
-The real draws are the night markets, the nearby national parks, the vineyard tours, and a golf scene that rivals anywhere in Southeast Asia.
+The town sits about 200 km south of Bangkok on the Gulf of Thailand coast.
+The beach is long and easy to reach from the centre.
+Night markets, nearby national parks, vineyard tours, and several golf courses add options away from the sand.

 Hua Hin Highlights